-Application : Applied Explanation on : application of the practice The Board of Directors is currently comprised of persons with a diverse range of qualifications, experience and skills.
-These include qualified engineers, accountants, a banker and a lawyer, with diverse experience including in the downstream oil & gas industry, banking, corporate advisory, finance and venture capital work, all of which brings to the Board a diverse pool of highly talented individuals who are able to critically review and provide the Board and Senior Management candid views and advice on the strategy, business plans, operations, finance, products and other areas including customer relations and marketing.
+Application : Applied

+Explanation on application of the practice : The Board of Directors is currently comprised of persons with a diverse range of qualifications, experiences and skills.
+These include qualified engineers, accountants and a lawyer, with diverse experience including in the downstream oil & gas industry, banking, corporate advisory, finance and venture capital work, all of which brings to the Board a diverse pool of highly talented individuals who are able to critically review and provide the Board and Senior Management candid views and advice on the strategy, business plans, operations, finance, products and other areas including customer relations and marketing.
 Their diverse cultural backgrounds - Malaysian and Filipino - provide the Board with a balance of understanding in managing the expectations of the stakeholders and, at the same time, the Company's business needs.
-As at 27 February 2020, the Board is comprised of nine (9) members of whom three (3) are women Directors.
-Of the three (3) women Directors, two (2) are Independent Directors (one of whom is also the Chairperson of the Nominating Committee) and one (1) Executive Director. does not rely only on the Board members but also external consultants to recommend potential candidates for appointment to the Board.
+As at 31 December 2020, the Board is comprised of nine (9) members of whom three (3) are women Directors.
+Of the three (3) women Directors, two (2) are Independent Directors (one of whom is also the Chairperson of the Nominating Committee) and one (1) Executive Director.
+In regard to selection of candidates for Board appointments, the Board does not rely only on the Board members but also external consultants to recommend potential candidates for appointment to the Board.
 Of the six (6) Directors appointed to the Board since the takeover by Petron in 2012, three (3) were proposed by Directors, one (1) was proposed by Management and two (2) by a consultant.
-In each case there is extensive review undertaken (including an interview) before the candidate is proposed for consideration.
-Explanation for : departure Large companies are re equired to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+In each case there is extensive review undertaken (including an interview) before the candidate is

+Explanation for departure : proposed for consideration.

+, quired to complete the columns below.
+Non-large companies are

+encouraged to complet e th e columns below.

+Measure :

+Timeframe :